 Rule of Law

 Through our clear and positive Behaviour Policy, we develop our children’s understanding of the importance of following rules; that they keep us and those around us safe.
-Children’s self-regulation and understanding that their behaviour affects others and may have consequences is also a crucial part of learning at Whitchurch CE Infant & Nursery School.
+Children’s self-regulation and understanding that their behaviour affects others and may have consequences is also a crucial part of learning at Whitchurch CE Infant & Nursery Academy.

 We give the children lots of small roles with responsibility through the school, for example, Class VIP and this helps them feel a sense of pride and self-worth; which reinforces an understanding of what is ‘the right thing to do.’